Pests

 Prevention

-• Never let pothos soil stay consistently wet at the surface — allow thorough drying between waterings
+• Never let pothos soil stay consistently wet at the surface — allow thorough drying between waterings, especially in low light

-• A gritty top-dressing gives gnats nowhere dry-looking to land and lay eggs on
+• Use a gritty top-dressing so there's nowhere damp-looking and appealing for adult gnats to land and lay eggs

 Quick Summary